burcakotlu/GLANET/docs/source/instconfig.rst

 4. Perl should be installed in your computer.

-5. During execution of GLANET calls NCBI E-utilities and RSAT web service, therefore GLANET must be run an a computer with an internet connection.
+5. During execution of GLANET, it calls NCBI E-utilities and RSAT web service, therefore GLANET must be run an a computer with an internet connection.